 Well, I would say that the SemiconChain itself is actually very innovative, because we’re leading the way with this.
 We’ve spent a lot of time and effort to really understand the global footprint of where the semicon end products touch and meet, so I think we’ve been very innovative there.
 It’s the whole package, being able to instil a level of trust in our service in this highly technical and fast-moving industry.
 And it’s an area where we will need to continue to innovate.
 We’ll sit down with our semicon clients and ask them what they will need in five years’ time to get their products from point A to point B.

-powerball past winning numbers
+powerball numbers for yesterday

 That’s easy.
 Delivery on time, in time, intact.
 Because every hour’s delay is several million dollars lost.
 Which is why, as I said, I think Quick will play an increasingly important role.

 I love being involved with an industry that continues to evolve in quantum leaps and bounds.
 It kind of appeals to my geeky engineering side.
 I’ll give you an example: leading Swiss watchmakers are now using silicon and the technologies used to manipulate it in the movements of their watches.
 I find it fascinating that we can adapt the material and technology used for high end electronic products to go into something as simple as a spring or a cog in a watch.